JaeungJayJang/next-js-learning/README.md

   This chapter also introduced **Route Group** that allows files such as loading.tsx does not apply to the child component by excluding the groups from URL path.
   This route group can be used to group files together and make as sections to easily identify which files are associated with which teams in larger projects. this is a good feature indeed to manage tasks.
 ### chapter 10
+  Skipping this chapter as this is an experimental feature as of right now.
 ### chapter 11
 ### chapter 12
 ### chapter 13